 Strengths and weaknesses

 The most important information is summarized for a school and therefore it is much easier to quickly have a clear understanding of a student’s needs.
+In this way, we are providing the narrative of a student's needs to a school rather than the school creating their own narrative.

 Learner Profile Example: